Chainverse-Data/web3-knowledge-graph/README.md

-# DiamondDAO scraping and ingesting pipelines
+# Chainverse Data Ingestion Framework

-This repo has scripts for scraping various data sources and ingesting this data into a neo4j graph database.
+This repo has scripts for scraping various data sources and ingesting this data into the CHainverse Knowledge Graph.

 The code is organized into four main python modules: **ingestion**, **scraping**, **analytics**, **post-processing**.
 There are scrict design guidelines to allow for easy maintenance and expandability.